prasenforu/openshift-aws/README.md

 	chmod 755 post-ose-setup.sh
 	./post-ose-setup.sh
 ```
-# Check status from master host
+### Check status from master host
 ```
   oc get pods
   oc get all
   url=`more /etc/origin/master/master-config.yaml | grep publicURL`
   echo $url
 ```

+# Feedback

+We'll love to hear feedback and ideas on how we can make it more useful.
+Just create an issue.

+Thanks